<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-PK7F9B3" height="0" width="0" style="display:none;visibility:hidden"></iframe>

 Using node and Lokka you can quickly delete all nodes of a specific type with a small script.

-Using node and Lokka you can easily create Json data.
-By using GraphQL variables and JSON stringify, we do not need to escape the data.
+Using node and graphql-request you can easily create JSON data with GraphQL.
+By using GraphQL variables and we do not need to escape the data.

 Uploading Remote Files with Node